Veteran’s Voices: Largest Vietnam veterans parade held in Chicago in 1986

-CHICAGO — A small band of Chicago veterans believed it’s never too late to welcome home American soldiers from Vietnam.
+CHICAGO (WGN) — A small band of Chicago veterans believed it was never too late to welcome home American soldiers from Vietnam.

 Little did they know, the project would affect thousands of veterans.